 5. How ROI continues to evolve

 In recent times, many investors and enterprises are looking at a new way of calculating ROI – it is called Social Return on Investment.
 Aside from capital and profit, this SROI also considers socio-environmental factors.
 This ensures even more accuracy as they use extra-financial value.
 If you are an investor with ClearTax Invest, be assured that our experts use both ROI and SROI to handpick best performing schemes from top fund houses.
-So, if you are looking for a way to fulfil your short-term or long-term financial goals, please click on the CTA below.
+Looking for a way to fulfil your short-term or long-term financial goals?
+Click on the CTA below.